sergimartinezeui/website_hugo/content/authors/admin/_index.md

 <font color="white"> . </font>

-I am a Postdoc at [Princeton University](https://politics.princeton.edu/)'s Mamdouha S. Bobst Center for Peace and Justice.
+I'm an assistant professor at [EAFIT University](https://www.eafit.edu.co/)'s School of Finance, Economics, and Government.
+Before moving to Medellín, I was a Postdoc at [Princeton University](https://politics.princeton.edu/)'s Mamdouha S. Bobst Center for Peace and Justice.
 I received my PhD from the European University Institute's [Department of Social and Political Sciences](https://www.eui.eu/en/academic-units/political-and-social-sciences) in June 2022.
 I was a visiting researcher at the [NYU Wilf Family Department of Politics](https://as.nyu.edu/departments/politics.html) during the fall 2021 semester.

 My research interest lies in the fields of comparative politics, HPE, and international relations, and I am currently writing on the legacy of conflict and authoritarian regimes on identities and behaviors.